MatanYadaev/laravel-eloquent-spatial/README.md

 **This Laravel package allows you to easily work with spatial data types and functions.**

-This package supports MySQL v8, MySQL v5.7, and MariaDB v10.
+Supported databases:
+- MySQL 5.7 & 8
+- MariaDB 10
+- Postgres 16

 ## Getting Started